LibEMG/libemg/docs/source/documentation/introduction/intro_doc.md

 For offline analysis, loading, parsing, and extracting EMG data can be time consuming and tedious.
 Additionally, naming and folder conventions are often unique to specific projects. **For the offline component of this module, the goal is to facilitate this process.**

-All EMG hardware is unique, making it challenging to interface with different devices. **The online component of this module abstracts the hardware complexities and acts as a middleware, listening for EMG data over a TCP socket.** In turn, this module can interface with any device, regardless of its technical specifications, with minor modifications.
+All EMG hardware is unique, making it challenging to interface with different devices. **The online component of this module abstracts the hardware complexities and acts as a middleware, listening for EMG data over a UDP socket.** In turn, this module can interface with any device, regardless of its technical specifications, with minor modifications.

 <h3 style="background-color:#D3A8FF;padding-left: 10px;"> Filtering </h3>